Mtman1987/nexus-hub1.1/README.md

   ```
   This will start the web server.
 Once running, open your browser to: **`http://localhost:9002`**

+## Enhanced Local Security (Optional)

+For an added layer of security on your local machine, you can set a master password in a configuration file.
+This prevents the password from being changed through the UI and ensures it persists even if browser data is cleared.

+1. Open the `vault.config.json` file in the root of your project.
+2. Add a password inside the quotes:
+    ```json
+    {
+      "password": "your-super-secret-password-here"
+    }
+    ```
+3. Save the file and restart the application (`npm run dev`).

+The API Key Vault will now be permanently locked using this password.
+If you forget it, you must edit this file again.
+For maximum security in a multi-user environment, you can point this configuration to a secure, remote source.

 ## Hybrid Architecture: Local Hub with Cloud Remote (Optional)

 You can run Apollo Station locally to connect to services like Streamer.bot and simultaneously access it from your phone using a deployed version of the app.
 This is achieved using a tunneling service.